anonymoushoneybadger75/LWinNN/README.md

 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126 pip install anomalib[full]
 ```
-Anomalib is mostly needed for the IAD-specific AUPRO metric.
+Anomalib is only needed for the IAD-specific AUPRO metric.
 We provide an Anomalib-free branch that uses AUROC for segmentation scores instead of AUPRO.
+Some packages may have to be installed manually (like Pandas) when not installing Anomalib.

 ### Run main.py
 Running main.py:
 `python main.py`
 Runs LWinNN with default settings, for the bottle category of the MVTec-AD dataset.
-Main.py will print anomaly detection score in AUROC, anomaly segmentation in AUPRO, and train and test time to console.
+Main.py will print anomaly detection score in AUROC, anomaly segmentation in AUPRO, and train and test time in seconds to console.

 ## Using LWinNN with other settings
 The main functionality of LWinNN is as follows: